apache/dubbo-website/blog/en-us/dubbo-annotation-driven.md

 > >public class SUserJpushServiceImp
 > >```
 > >
-> >In the form of to expose the service.
-But when publishing services, interface class is by
+> >But when the service is published, the interface class is obtained in this form.
 > >``
 > >serviceConfig.setInterface(bean.getClass().getInterfaces()[0]);
 > >``
-> >obtaining a form, just, I have used the service @Transactional annotation, the object is a proxy.
-So the interface obtained is Spring's proxy interface...
+> >Just, my service uses the @Transactional annotation, and the object is delegated.
+So the interface obtained is Spring's proxy interface....